Dr. Lonnie Smith: Blue Note Records

-Smith's next album Move Your Hand was recorded at the Club Harlem in Atlantic City, New Jersey, in August 1969.
+Smith's next album, Move Your Hand, was recorded at the Club Harlem in Atlantic City, New Jersey, in August 1969.
 The album's reception allowed his reputation to grow beyond the Northeast.
 He recorded another studio album, Drives, and a live album (unreleased at the time), Live at Club Mozambique (recorded in Detroit on May 21, 1970), before leaving Blue Note.

-Smith recorded one album in 1971 for Creed Taylor's CTI subsidiary label, Kudu, CTI having already signed George Benson.
+Smith recorded one album in 1971 for Creed Taylor's CTI subsidiary label Kudu, CTI having already signed George Benson.
 After a break from recording, he then spent most of the mid-1970s with producer Sonny Lester and his Groove Merchant label, then with Lester's new group of LRC labels.
-It resulted in four albums, with the music output veering between jazz, soul, funk, fusion and even the odd disco-styled track.
+It resulted in four albums, with the music output veering between jazz, soul, funk, fusion, and even an odd disco-styled track.

-Smith rejoined the Blue Note label in March 2015.
-He released his first Blue Note album in 45 years titled Evolution which was released January 29, 2016, featuring special guests: Robert Glasper and Joe Lovano.
-His second Blue Note album All in My Mind was recorded live at "The Jazz Standard" in NYC (celebrating his 75th birthday with his longtime musical associates: guitarist Jonathan Kreisberg and drummer Johnathan Blake), and released January 12, 2018.
-His third Blue Note album, Breathe was also recorded live and released March 26, 2021.
-It features Iggy Pop on two studio vocal tracks, "Why Can't We Live Together" and "Sunshine Superman".
+Smith rejoined Blue Note in March 2015.
+He released his first Blue Note album in 45 years, titled Evolution, which was released January 29, 2016, featuring special guests Robert Glasper and Joe Lovano.
+His next Blue Note album, All in My Mind, was recorded live at the Jazz Standard in New York City (celebrating his 75th birthday with longtime musical associates – guitarist Jonathan Kreisberg and drummer Johnathan Blake), and released January 12, 2018.
+His third Blue Note album of this era, Breathe, was also recorded live and released March 26, 2021.
+It features Iggy Pop on two studio vocal tracks: "Why Can't We Live Together" and "Sunshine Superman".